adswa/multimatch_gaze/docs/source/overview.rst

-**multimatch** is a python-based reimplementation of Dewhursts and colleagues (2012) implementation of the MultiMatch algorithm (Jarodzka, Holmqvist & Nyström, 2010) in a matlab toolbox.
+**multimatch** is a python-based reimplementation of Dewhursts and colleagues (2012) implementation of the MultiMatch algorithm (Jarodzka, Holmqvist & Nyström, 2010) in a Matlab toolbox.
 It is a vector-based, multi-dimensional approach to compute scanpath similarity.

 The method represents scanpaths as geometrical vectors in a two-dimensional